RENCI-NRIG/x-cite/theme2/SF100/commandline-slides.md

 - A fairly popular operating system.
   - (Actually an OS kernel, plus userland from various other projects.
     But those are details...)
-- Unix-like, therefore has accumulated quirks.
+- Unix-like, which traces back to 1969, therefore has accumulated quirks.
   - Expect "hysterical raisins".

 ## `lnx201`